Flood Risk Advice

 - Are building drainage systems working efficiently?

-- Check any adjacent land drainage such as ditches and water courses for blockages, particularly after heavy rainfall
+- Check any neighbouring land drainage such as ditches and water courses for blockages, particularly after heavy rainfall

 - Check external ground levels are not too high adjacent to the building.
-These should be at least 150mm below internal floor level and damp proof course level
+These should be at least 150 millimetres below internal floor level and damp proof course level

 - Prepare an emergency home/family flood plan and flood kit